 2. High cost

 The second biggest reason was that it was too expensive to own and maintain a car.
-Generation Z’s potential drivers are budget conscious, which affects their interest in paying for driver’s education classes and buying a vehicle.
-Plus, new cars have lots of technology, raising not just the purchase price but also repair and insurance costs.
+Specifically, Generation Z’s potential drivers are budget conscious, which affects their interest in paying for driver’s education classes and buying a vehicle.
+Furthermore, new cars have lots of technology, raising not just the purchase price but also repair costs.